IQVIA (NYSE:IQV) Releases Q3 2022 Earnings Guidance

 Hedge Funds Weigh In On IQVIA

-Institutional investors have recently made changes to their positions in the stock.
-Parkside Financial Bank & Trust lifted its holdings in shares of IQVIA by 59.0% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 388 shares of the medical research company’s stock worth $90,000 after purchasing an additional 144 shares during the last quarter.
-Covestor Ltd boosted its holdings in shares of IQVIA by 82.2% during the first quarter.
-Covestor Ltd now owns 554 shares of the medical research company’s stock valued at $128,000 after acquiring an additional 250 shares during the period.
-Ancora Advisors LLC grew its position in shares of IQVIA by 37.1% during the first quarter.
-Ancora Advisors LLC now owns 805 shares of the medical research company’s stock worth $155,000 after acquiring an additional 218 shares during the last quarter.
-Interchange Capital Partners LLC acquired a new stake in shares of IQVIA in the 1st quarter worth about $200,000.
-Finally, Geller Advisors LLC lifted its position in IQVIA by 18.7% in the 1st quarter.
-Geller Advisors LLC now owns 877 shares of the medical research company’s stock valued at $203,000 after purchasing an additional 138 shares during the last quarter.
-87.12% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+HighTower Advisors LLC raised its position in shares of IQVIA by 2.4% during the 1st quarter.
+HighTower Advisors LLC now owns 5,055 shares of the medical research company’s stock worth $1,168,000 after acquiring an additional 118 shares in the last quarter.
+Prudential PLC acquired a new stake in shares of IQVIA during the 1st quarter worth about $741,000.
+Baird Financial Group Inc. raised its position in shares of IQVIA by 2.3% during the 1st quarter.
+Baird Financial Group Inc. now owns 99,566 shares of the medical research company’s stock worth $23,021,000 after acquiring an additional 2,201 shares in the last quarter.
+Parkside Financial Bank & Trust raised its position in shares of IQVIA by 59.0% during the 1st quarter.
+Parkside Financial Bank & Trust now owns 388 shares of the medical research company’s stock worth $90,000 after acquiring an additional 144 shares in the last quarter.
+Finally, Covestor Ltd raised its position in shares of IQVIA by 82.2% during the 1st quarter.
+Covestor Ltd now owns 554 shares of the medical research company’s stock worth $128,000 after acquiring an additional 250 shares in the last quarter.
+Hedge funds and other institutional investors own 87.12% of the company’s stock.

 About IQVIA